AlexShem247/wine-origin-classifier/report/report.md

 #### 3.3.3 Using LLM for Feature Extraction

 Instead of adding a large number of columns representing the top 500 most used words, I aimed to extract more meaningful features that could help predict the origin of the wine.
-To achieve this, I utilized a Large Language Model (LLM) to read the wine descriptions and identify relevant details that could be useful for classification.
+To achieve this, I utilised a Large Language Model (LLM) to read the wine descriptions and identify relevant details that could be useful for classification.

 After conducting some research into the wine industry and examining the descriptions provided in the dataset, I came up with 24 features that might be valuable for the model.
 Here are some of these features (you can find the complete list and the code in `LLMFeatureExtractor.py`):